 In August 2004, the Fish and Fish Habitat Protection Program of the Department of Fisheries released Fisheries Management Paper No. 179 ('A draft policy for the translocation of brown trout (Salmo trutta) and rainbow trout (Oncorhynchus mykiss) into and within Western Australia for the purposes of recreational stocking, domestic stocking, commercial and non-commercial aquaculture').
-This paper contained a range of proposals for community discussion on the translocation of trout for domestic stocking, recreational stocking, non-commercial and commercial aquaculture which took into account the previous 2002 review of the trout fishery.
+This paper contained a range of proposals for community discussion on the translocation of trout for domestic stocking, recreational stocking, non-commercial and commercial aquaculture that took into account the previous 2002 review of the trout fishery.

-The Recreational Fishing Advisory Committee (RFAC) was concerned over the delay in time in progressing this issue and recommended that the issue of trout stocking for recreational purposes be progressed in isolation.
+The Recreational Fishing Advisory Committee (RFAC) was concerned about the time delay in progressing this issue and recommended that the issue of trout stocking for recreational purposes be progressed in isolation.
 This matter was referred to the Recreational Freshwater Fisheries Stakeholder Sub-Committee (RFFSS) to progress the recreational aspects of stocking trout within State public waters.
 This strategy represents a significant step in ensuring the appropriate level of management is provided for the translocation of trout into and within Western Australia for recreational purposes.
-It is also hoped that this policy will serve as a guide for the management and translocation of trout for domestic stocking.
-A policy for the translocation of trout for aquaculture purposes will be developed through a separate process.
+It is also hoped that this policy will serve as a guide for the management and translocation of trout for recreational stocking.
+A policy for the translocation of live trout for commercial and non-commercial aquaculture purposes will be developed through a separate process.

-The release of Fisheries Management Paper No. 179 attracted a moderate level of comment with 17 written submissions being received from a variety of stakeholders.
-The RFFSS have considered these submissions and taken into account the issues raised in developing the proposals contained within this paper.
-The RFFSS would like to thank those people and organisations that took the time to provide this valuable feedback.
+The discussion paper for a five-year management strategy for the recreational trout fishery (Fisheries Management Paper No. 234) was released for public comment in September 2009.
+It attracted a moderate level of comment with 17 written submissions being received from a variety of stakeholders.
+The RFFSS considered these submissions and took into account the issues raised in developing the recommendations contained within this paper.

-When considering the stocking of trout into rivers and dams of the south west of WA, a holistic approach needs to be adopted which takes into account the social and economic value of the trout fishery and the potential impacts that introduced trout may have on natural aquatic systems, native species and introducing diseases and parasites.
-It should be recognised that land management practices and reduced rainfall have drastically altered many freshwater systems in the south west of WA.
+When considering the stocking of trout into rivers and dams of the south-west of Western Australia, a holistic approach needs to be adopted.
+This approach needs to take into account the social and economic value of the trout fishery and the potential impacts that introduced trout may have on natural aquatic systems, native species and potentially introducing diseases and parasites.
+It should be recognised that land management practices and reduced rainfall have drastically altered many freshwater systems in the south-west of Western Australia.
 These changes are likely to be ongoing and will need to be factored in when considering the appropriateness of future stocking proposals.

-Finally, as Chairperson, I would like to thank all the members of the RFFSS for their voluntary efforts and patience during the comprehensive review process.
-Their efforts along with those who took the time to participate in the review process, will go a long way to assisting the management of the recreational trout fishery in Western Australia.
+As Chairperson, I would like to thank all the members of the RFFSS for their voluntary efforts and patience during the comprehensive review process.
+Their efforts will go a long way to assisting the management of the recreational trout fishery in Western Australia.